ravikandhadai/swift/Logging/ImprovingOSLogForSwift.md

 }
 ```

-The complete implementation of the the `PackedLogMsg` can be found here: [PackedLogMsg prototype](https://github.com/ravikandhadai/swift/blob/logging-writeup/Logging/OSLogPrototype.swift).
+The complete implementation of the `PackedLogMsg` can be found here: [PackedLogMsg prototype](https://github.com/ravikandhadai/swift/blob/logging-writeup/Logging/OSLogPrototype.swift).
 Note that the above implementation separately tracks the header bytes: `preamble` and
 `argCount`, and constructs the format string on the fly as the interpolated terms
 are seen.

 However, the construction of the byte buffer uses a different strategy.
 The type `EncodeOperations`  abstracts the construction of the byte buffer.